 The Red Cross offers recommendations for stocking a first aid kit, but there’s more to a medical than bandages, antiseptic and gauze, says Schlegelmilch.
-“Think about the medical requirements your family has right now,” he says, and plan accordingly.
+“Think about the medical requirements your family has right now and plan accordingly."

 Schlegelmilch recommends keeping an advance supply of prescription medications, medical devices such as insulin or asthma supplies or oxygen concentrators.
-“If you can’t get an advanced supply, your first aid kit should include a printed list of your family’s medical requirements, health insurance and healthcare providers,” he says.
+“If you can’t get an advanced supply, your first aid kit should include a printed list of your family’s medical requirements, health insurance and healthcare providers.”

 Day 4: Build a 72-Hour inventory

 Schlegelmilch also recommends planning for 72 hours off the grid, which is how long it could take the Federal government to reach your community, declare a disaster and mobilize resources, he says.

 “Most of the time, they’re able to reach you in less time, but it could take longer, as it did in Superstorm Sandy and Hurricane Katrina,” he says.
 “In rural areas, it could take even longer to restore power and other services.